">

 Four to six weeks.
 Four workstreams.
 One answer.

-We ask for a small number of things.
+A small number of things are needed from the client to begin.
 Marketing spend data across all channels, agencies and activities.
 Commercial performance data — revenue, margin, or whatever KPI the board actually cares about.
 Any existing measurement reports or agency reviews.
 And time with three or four people — usually the CFO, the marketing lead, and whoever manages the agency relationship.

-We are not expecting perfect data.
+Perfect data is not expected.
 Part of the value is understanding what exists, what does not, and what that gap tells you.

 Weeks 1–2

-In parallel, we look at whether communications is actually the right lever for the business challenge.
-If the constraint is not an advertising problem, that usually becomes clear quickly.
+In parallel, the engagement assesses whether communications is actually the right lever for the business challenge.
+If the constraint is not an advertising problem — if it sits in product, pricing or distribution — that usually becomes clear quickly.
 It is one of the most valuable things the engagement can surface.

 Weeks 3–4

 Agency assessment and measurement review.
-We assess contract structures, incentive models, and transparency arrangements — not whether people enjoy working together, but whether commercial interests are aligned.
+The agency relationship is assessed for commercial value — contract structures, incentive models, transparency arrangements.
+Not whether people enjoy working together, but whether commercial interests are aligned.
 Benchmarked against the ISBA Media Services Framework and IPA remuneration guidance.

 Weeks 5–6